 I look down at the ground.
 “Well you’re too pretty to be real.”

 I leave her sitting there at the bottom of the steps and walk back to my house feeling some kind of way I know I don’t have the words for.
-The words die somewhere in my chest and spread like fire from my fingers to my toes.
+The words spread like fire from my fingers to my toes and die somewhere in my chest.
 I want to see her again, this I know, more than anything.

 Pop is already asleep when I get back inside.
 The house is quiet and dark.
 There is no one.
 I turn on music so I don’t feel alone.
 I think about her sitting there with her hair falling across her face and smiling at me with her eyes and I think about the way she smells.
 I think about her bare shoulders that shrug the world away and everything in it without effort.